hardbyte/python-can/doc/interfaces/serial.rst

 Internals
 ---------
-The frame that will be send and receive over the serial interface consists of six parts.
+The frames that will be sent and received over the serial interface consist of six parts.
 The start and the stop byte for the frame, the timestamp, DLC, arbitration ID and the payload.
-Only the payload has a variable length of bytes (0 - 8 bytes), the other parts are fix.
+The payload has a variable length of between 0 and 8 bytes, the other parts are fixed.
 Both, the timestamp and the arbitration ID will be interpreted as 4 byte unsigned integers.
-The DLC is also a unsigned integer with a length of 1 byte.
+The DLC is also an unsigned integer with a length of 1 byte.

 Serial frame format
 ^^^^^^^^^^^^^^^^^^^